 Bridge Tour Victoria Falls

-For the historical minded there is the Victoria Falls Bridge Tour which takes you beneath the structure on the catwalks that were used in the construction in 1904.
+For the history buffs there is the historic Victoria Falls Bridge Tour which takes you beneath the structure on the catwalks that were used in the construction in 1904.

 The Bridge Cafe is open for light lunches and refreshments where you can enjoy the views and watch the activities going on around you.